franneck94/UdemyPythonProEng/README.md

 ### The Course has the following Topics

 ☑️ The Coding guidelines and good practice programming (PEP8)
+☑️ The usage of Type Annotations and MyPy
 ☑️ The usage of Debugging, Logging, Profiling, Timing and Unit Testing
 ☑️ The creation of own Python packages
 ☑️ The creation of a modern HTML documentation